ConservationMetrics/superset-deployment/README.md

-# Deploy Superset using Docker Compose
+# Deploy Superset using CapRover or Docker Compose

 [Apache Superset](https://github.com/apache/superset/) is a data exploration and data visualization platform.